The Mills Trail

 mills trail

-Leading from Dhermi’s quaint little village, down towards the sea, The Mills Trail stays hidden from sight.
-It’s a quiet place that combines a walk with history in an unusual, but fun way.
+Leading from Dhermi’s quaint little village down towards the sea, the Mills Trail remains hidden from view.
+It’s a quiet place that combines sightseeing and a walk through the town’s history in an unusual, but fun way.

 The Mills Trail is a single path that can be entered and exited at either end.
-One end starts underneath the village, next to a natural water fountain.
-The other end is close to the beach at the bottom of the hill.
+One end starts underneath the village, next to a natural water fountain that sits on the hills overlooking the sea.
+The other end is further down, close to the expansive beach at the bottom of the hill.

-My suggestion is to take the heading down, instead of the one going up.
+My suggestion is to start the route from the top heading down, instead of in the opposite direction.
 You can fill up your water bottle with fresh spring water from the mountain and have an easy stroll down the hill.
 Afterwards, you can enjoy the remainder of your day at the gorgeous Dhermi Beach.

-Fear not, the trail itself is only a mile long, and can be done in sandals ( if you’re careful).
+Fear not, the trail itself is only a mile long, and if done carefully, can be trekked in sandals.
 It’s also a perfect place to beat the heat and the throngs of summertime beachgoers.
 Wander under a shady canopy formed from towering trees, listen to the birds chirp, and feel the cool air emanating from the babbling stream.

 the mills trail